Yohan460/go-jamf-api/api/docs/VolumePurchasingLocationListView.md

 `func (o *VolumePurchasingLocationListView) HasSiteId() bool`

 HasSiteId returns a boolean if a field has been set.

+### GetLastSyncTime

+`func (o *VolumePurchasingLocationListView) GetLastSyncTime() string`

+GetLastSyncTime returns the LastSyncTime field if non-nil, zero value otherwise.

+### GetLastSyncTimeOk

+`func (o *VolumePurchasingLocationListView) GetLastSyncTimeOk() (*string, bool)`

+GetLastSyncTimeOk returns a tuple with the LastSyncTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastSyncTime

+`func (o *VolumePurchasingLocationListView) SetLastSyncTime(v string)`

+SetLastSyncTime sets LastSyncTime field to given value.

+### HasLastSyncTime

+`func (o *VolumePurchasingLocationListView) HasLastSyncTime() bool`

+HasLastSyncTime returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)